 Fiesta del Pilar is on our 12 Must See Festivals in Spain list, and is a very important date on the Spanish calendar!
-People have been traveling from around Spain and Europe to take part in this religious festival since 40AD, when Zaragoza was only a small city founded by the Romans called CaesarAugusta.
-And each year beginning of October Citylife Madrid will be traveling there as well!
+In 2022 the festival will start on Saturday the 8th of October and continues until Sunday the 18th of October.
+People have been traveling from around Spain and Europe to take part in this religious festival since 40AD.
+Back then Zaragoza was only a small city founded by the Romans called CaesarAugusta.

-The Offerings – For those who want to experience the religious aspect of the festival you can participate in many offerings throughout the day.
-The focal point of the fesitval is the offering of the flowers.
+The focal point of Fiesta del Pilar is the offering of the flowers.
 As a massive parade passes through the city can decorate the shrine to Mary with flowers.
-By the end of the day the float is covered in these flowers and is actually quite the spectacle
+By the end of the day the float is covered in these flowers and is quite the spectacle.

-The Parade – Along with the float of the Virgin Mary, there are some items in this parade that are unique to Pilar.
+Along with the float of the Virgin Mary, there are some items in this parade that are unique to Pilar.
 These are the Rosary floats.
-30 floats made completely of glass we made to represent the elationship between religion and art.
+30 Floats made completely of glass we made to represent the relationship between religion and art.

-The Exhibition – A more modern tradition, the exhibition area of the fesitval is a giant open-air market.
-Where you can find all kinds of thrift items, food and beer!
+A more modern tradition, the exhibition area of the festival is a giant open-air market.
+Where you can find all kinds of thrift items, food, and beer!

-Bullfighting – As with every traditional Spanish festival, Zaragoza opens its bull-ring to the public.
-Here they host bullfhights, and many community activities and games.
+As with every traditional Spanish festival, Zaragoza opens its bullring to the public.
+Here they host bullfights, and many community activities and games.

-Food & Drink – Throughout the city you will find massive food and beer stands where you can enjoy the most typical foods from around the country.
-Golden beer, smoked meats, fried food and baked goods are all you can smell everyhere you go!
+Throughout the city you will find different food trucks where you can enjoy the typical Spain food.
+Golden beer, smoked meats, fried food, and baked goods are all you can smell everywhere you go!

-The Closing Concert – The fesitval comes to an end on the evening of October 12.
-There is a massive stage in the centre of the main plaza.
-You will enjoy music of all genres until the final DJ’s go onstage to pplay the best dance music of the year.
+The festival comes to an end on the evening of October 18.
+There is a massive stage in the center of the main plaza.
+You will enjoy music of all genres until the final DJ’s go onstage to play the best dance music of the year.
 This is where the party gets serious!